PrabodhGyawali/Distraction-Blocker/README.md

 2. Block url for reels
 3.

-Twitter Extensions: Building a free version of the TweetDeck -> Maximize the platform for learning as opposed to drama and politics
+Twitter Extensions: Building a free version of the TweetDeck -> Maximize the platform for learning as opposed to drama and politics:
 1. Get rid of For you and Following pages.
 2. Add Settings for this.